 Chrissie Hynde’s one-of-a-kind pendant made out of Chrissie’s donated string.
 Designed by 2x breast cancer survivor Elisa Guida, pendant is app.
 2 1/8″ in length and contains a 5mm Amethyst Swarovski crystal along with a sterling silver flower charm that says: Dream, Hope, Laugh, Wish, Peace, Love.
 Comes with a 16, 18, 20, 22 or 24″ beaded stainless steel chain.
-This piece is made to order and takes approximately 4-5 weeks to complete.
+Due to the high demand of the StringsforaCURE® jewelry, it will take approximately 6 – 8 weeks to complete.
 These are hand-made and may vary slightly.
 If you would like a different crystal color send an email to: firstname.lastname@example.org

 Mouse over the picture to see a more detailed view of the piece.

 Artist Release Form:

 Chrissie Hynde came to fame as the frontwoman for the Pretenders.
 Hits “Brass in Pocket” and “My City Was Gone” became rock anthems in the 1970s and ’80s.